Edwin Chiloba: Death

 On 6 January 2023, Chiloba was found dead in a metal trunk by the roadside near Eldoret in Uasin Gishu County.
 Police were tipped off by a motorcycle taxi driver who reported seeing the box being dumped by a car with no license plates.
 The body was described as wearing women's clothing and was transported to Moi Teaching and Referral Hospital to establish the motive for the death.
 Chiloba was reported as missing, having last been seen on New Year's Day, when he returned home with friends in the early morning.
 Police believe that is the day that Chiloba was killed, as neighbors reported to have heard "commotion and cries which subsided after a short while".

 Uasin Gishu county criminal investigations officer Peter Kimulwo announced that Jackton Odhiambo, a 24-year-old photographer who was described as a "longtime friend" of Chiloba and had been visiting him from Nairobi, had been arrested in connection with Chiloba's death.
 On 8 January, it was announced that three more people had been arrested in connection with the murder.
+On 4 December 2024, Odhiambo was convicted of Chiloba's murder.
+On 16 December 2024, Odhiambo was sentenced to 50 years in prison for murdering Chiloba.

 Rights groups have been described as speculating that Chiloba's murder was in connection to his sexuality, but no motive has been determined as of yet.

 Chiloba was buried on 17 January in Sergoit village, Elgeyo Marakwet County.